 Military Science Lab:

 Cadets participate in lab every Thursday morning at 0600hrs.
 Lab activities include learning and executing basic Army skills and tasks including, map reading, land navigation, battle drills, road marches, and water combat survival.
-Through lab, cadets learn a variety of leadership skills from fire team to platoon level missions.
+Through lab, cadets learn a variety of leadership skills while conducting fire team to platoon level training missions.

 Military Science Courses:

 Along with outdoor training, cadets are also instructed on Army leadership, tasks, and skills in a classroom setting.
 MS I’s, II’s, III’s, and IV’s are instructed on different levels of leadership and tactical skills.
 Cadets are taught everything from the army values and leadership to tactical principles and army operations.

-Our ROTC program and corps of cadets take part in annual service projects with the Jackson County Fuel Committee in order to serve the people of our campus community and learn about what it means to be servant leaders.
+Our ROTC program and corps of cadets take part in annual service projects with the Jackson County Fuel Committee in order to serve the people of our campus community and learn about what it means to be community leaders.